gabriben/databricks-learnings/README.md

 - path to root: `file:/databricks/driver/`

+## Jobs

+- chose a new job cluster (the all purpose ones are more expensive and can also be notebook clusters).
+- Saving logs: advanced options -> logging -> destination -> DBFS

 ## Databricks + AWS

 ### permanently mount a bucket (notebook and job clusters are handled differently)